petelomax/mint/README.md

 <pre>
   "Rank: " + rank + "&lt;br&gt;Name: " + name + "&lt;br&gt;Entries: " + entries;
  </pre>
-xSorter should now be renamed tagSorter(), and it should probably test for ti==tj and fetch/compare on names rather than yield 0.
+xSorter should now be renamed tagSorter(), and it should test for ti==tj and fetch/compare on names rather than yield 0.

-Obviously the output is very spartan and would be vastly improved with some formatting, images and introductory/explanatory text.
+Obviously the output is very spartan and would be vastly improved with some formatting, images and explanatory text.